kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 **Namespace controller** suffered from this [problem](https://github.com/kubernetes/kubernetes/issues/32519) and was fixed in [#32524](https://github.com/kubernetes/kubernetes/pull/32524) by retrying every 15s if there are objects with pending finalizers to be removed from the key-value store.
 Object with pending `GCFinalizer` might take arbitrary long time be deleted, so namespace deletion might time out.

 **kubelet** deletes the pod from the key-value store after all its containers are terminated ([code](../../pkg/kubelet/status/status_manager.go#L441-L443)).
 It also assumes that if the API server does not return an error, the pod is removed from the key-value store.
-Breaking the assumption will not break `kubelet` though, because the `pod` must have already been in the terminated `phase`, `kubelet` will not care to manage it.
+Breaking the assumption will not break `kubelet` though, because the `pod` must have already been in the terminated phase, `kubelet` will not care to manage it.

 **Node controller** forcefully deletes pod if the pod is scheduled to a node that does not exist ([code](../../pkg/controller/node/nodecontroller.go#L474)).
 The pod will continue to exist if it has pending finalizers.
 The node controller will futilely retry the deletion.
 Also, the `node controller` forcefully deletes pods before deleting the node ([code](../../pkg/controller/node/nodecontroller.go#L592)).
 If the pods have pending finalizers, the `node controller` will go ahead deleting the node, leaving those pods behind.
 These pods will be deleted from the key-value store when the pending finalizers are removed.